Former RSA Ireland CFO says was afraid to blow whistle on under-reserving

-DUBLIN A former senior executive at RSA Ireland (RSA.L) said on Thursday he did not feel the insurer's top bosses in London would have supported him if he had tried to blow the whistle on the Irish unit under-reserving for claims.
+DUBLIN, March 12 A former senior executive at RSA Ireland said on Thursday he did not feel the insurer's top bosses in London would have supported him if he had tried to blow the whistle on the Irish unit under-reserving for claims.

 Rory O'Connor, a former chief financial officer at RSA Ireland, said the former chief executive of the unit, Philip Smith, persistently under-reserved for large claims in violation of company policy to make the Irish business look good.